By Terry Trucco

 The pleasant breakfast room with tables, amble seating and a pleasant vibe is always open.
 Even though there’s no lobby per se, comfy spots to meet friends, work on your laptop or just chill with a book or messages are available.

 Rooms: Think dorm rooms with panache.
 Rooms are small, but a clever open-plan design provides a convincing illusion of space (a mirrored door slides in front of the toilet and stall shower, and a cabinet with a sink is in the middle of the room).
 I liked the king bed I saw, set on a raised upholstered platform.
 A suitcase slides easily beneath (the closet is minuscule).
 The flatpanel TV hangs on the wall opposite the bed, and you can perch on the upholstered bench extending from the bed’s platform.
-The lively cocoa-colored wallpaper sprinkled with white flowers envelops the little room, turning it into a stylish sleep cocoon.
+Lively, cocoa-colored wallpaper sprinkled with white flowers envelops the little room, turning it into a stylish sleep cocoon.

 Group travels?
 Ask for bunk beds — a sleek twin-bed platform suspended above a queen, like a canopy, or a set of twin quads, accessible by a gleaming chrome ladder.